sjmikler/pytorch-symbolic/docs/quick_start.md

 	* `.W` equals `.shape[3]` for RGB data
 	* `.HW` is (height, width) tuple for RGB data
 6. Finally, create the model: `model = SymbolicModel(inputs, outputs)`
 7. Use `model` as a normal PyTorch `nn.Module`.
-It's 100% compatible
+It's 100% compatible.
+    When using the model,
+    all the operations performed on Symbolic Data will be replayed on the real data.

 ### Sequential topology example